Neighbor says Casa Grande Mobile Homes alleged shooter killed for revenge

 He then caught sight of the alleged shooter and could have never imagined what would happen next.

-"Then 5 minutes after the guy took off, and his house went up in flames," Cooper described.
+"Then five minutes after the guy took off, his house went up in flames," Cooper described.

-Cooper claims alleged shooter ran into what's left of this house here, where flames quickly engulfed the home, burning it down along with the homes around it.
+Cooper claims the alleged shooter ran into what's left of the house on the 400 block of Taylor, where flames quickly engulfed the home, burning it down along with several homes around it.

 Other neighbors say that the alleged shooter was a troubled alcoholic who made threats to the deceased.

 "There is a gentleman who has a colored history, as far as public intoxication.
-He had many complaints against him," another neighbor of alleged shooter, Micheal Cummings.
+He had many complaints against him," said Michael Cummings, another neighbor of the alleged shooter.

 Both neighbors say the alleged shooter wanted revenge.

-Police said they do suspect the shooter was one of the two deceased people found in the burnt home but have yet to officially identify him or the other who passed.
+Police said they do suspect the shooter was one of at least two deceased people found in the burned down home but have yet to officially identify him or the other who passed.

+Santa Maria Police Chief Phil Hansen gave a press briefing Friday afternoon.